 Collage of images described in text below.

-1) Week of Feb 22: Stumbled upon this chart in my Immunology textbook (Janeway's Immunobiology, 8th edition) about special sites in the body where immune cells aren’t allowed… One is not like the others.
+1) Week of February 22: Stumbled upon this chart in my immunology textbook (Janeway’s Immunobiology, 8th edition) about special sites in the body where immune cells aren’t allowed… One is not like the others.
 The brief Wikipedia page for those who are interested: cheek pouch.